olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

 The OTH will generate the batch job script from the job script template by replacing keywords of the form ``__keyword__`` with the values specified in the test input ``[Replacements]`` section.
+Additionally, the OTH automatically provides several replacement keywords for the job script to use, described below:

+* ``results_dir``: absolute path to the test's *Run_Archive* directory, which is where the job is launched from, and where it typically copies results to
+* ``working_dir``: absolute path to the test's *workdir* directory, which is where the test executable should be launched from
+* ``build_dir``: absolute path to the test's *build_directory* directory
+* ``scripts_dir``: absolute path to the test's *Scripts* directory
+* ``harness_id``: the test's unique ID, derived from the timestamp that the test is launched at

+Generally, these should be used to set environment variables, as shown in the template below.

 The job script template must be named appropriately to match the specific scheduler of the target machine.
 For SLURM systems, use *slurm.template.x* as the name.